ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 #### TSR – Total Shots Ratio

 A ratio to explain how teams fare against their average competition in the shots battle.
 Ex: If Manchester City has 20 shots in the match and Newcastle have 10, City’s TSR for that match is .67, Newcastle’s is .33.
-James Grayson has written about this frequently on his website here.
+James Grayson has written about this frequently on his website <a href="http://jameswgrayson.wordpress.com/2012/12/02/introducing-tsr2-4/">here</a>.
 We care about TSR for teams because it has a reasonably strong correlation to points and goal difference.
 In hockey, this is called Corsi.

     Shots For / ( Shots For + Shots Against )